-At Mazzella Companies, we have two crane manufacturers (Progressive Crane and FHS, Inc.) with more than 40 years of experience engineering, manufacturing, and installing overhead cranes.
+At Mazzella Companies, we have more than 40 years of experience engineering, manufacturing, and installing overhead cranes.
 We work hand-in-hand with our customers to design and manage the installation process for all types of runway and crane systems with the goal to minimize disruption to existing and ongoing production.

 Unique Considerations for Designing and Installing an Overhead Crane in an Existing Building Structure

 In this section, we’ll discuss how the following factors can affect the timeline and the success of a crane installation: